 Lay the complete negimaki over a bed of lettuce (optional) and drizzle with the sauce left over in the pan.
 I also like to decorate mine with a few chopped spring onions and some sesame seeds.

-I hope you enjoyed this beef negimaki recipe!
-If you try it out, I would really appreciate it if you could take a moment to leave a review and star rating in the comments below.
-It's also helpful for our other readers if you share any adjustments you made to the recipe.
-Thank you so much!
+I hope you enjoy this Beef Negimaki recipe!
+If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
+It’s also helpful to share any adjustments you made to the recipe with our other readers.
+Thank you!

 Beef Negimaki (Beef Scallion Rolls)